Curriculum

 Physical Education

 All students have time to be children through playing and being outside.
 We believe it is important for our students to exercise and to enjoy physical fitness opportunities on a daily basis.
 Students in preschool, kindergarten, and first grade attend Kids in Motion, an innovative P.E. program focusing on fine motor and gross motor skill development in young children.
 Our second through fifth grade students have scheduled P.E. and recess times.
 Each morning before school starts, elementary students have the option to participate in Warrior Wake Up, a research-based program that indicates physical movement in the morning is related to increased mental clarity and long term academic success.
-Additionally, we offer as many as ten organized sports, including competitive athletics every quarter for Middle School students.
+Additionally, we offer as many as ten organized sports, including competitive athletics every quarter for Middle and Upper School students.

 Language Arts

 Christ Covenant School offers a full language arts program, which includes phonemic awareness, phonics, spelling, handwriting, grammar, Greek and Latin roots word study, fluency, comprehension, literary analysis, and composition.
-We aim to train young minds to think critically and biblically about fiction, nonfiction, and poetry while using God’s story of Creation, Fall, Redemption, and Consummation as the framework.
+We aim to train young minds to think critically and biblically about fiction, nonfiction, poetry, and the stage while using God’s story of Creation, Fall, Redemption, and Consummation as the framework.
 Like any school of rigor, we add our own unique components as we work to diligently construct and maintain an excellent design.
 Our desire is to challenge students to read fluently, comprehend deeply, think critically, and write effectively.

 Science